November 07, 2025 Security

 Written by:

 Tis the season to be jolly!
 And for the grinch-spirited scammers to target holiday shoppers.
-Protect yourself by learning the most common holiday scams taking place this time of year, and practice caution whenever you shop this season.
+Protect yourself by learning the most common holiday scams taking place this time of year and practicing caution when you go shopping this season.

 Phishing Emails

-Be extra careful this holiday season when opening emails from senders you don’t know.
-If the scam attempts to impersonate a business, contact the business directly to verify.
+Be extra careful during the holiday season when opening emails from senders you don’t know.
+If the something you receive seems like an attempt to impersonate a business, contact the business directly to verify before taking any action.

 Fake Charities

-Sadly, many scammers will capitalize on the goodwill that flourishes this time of year by asking you to make a donation to a charity that does not actually exist.
+Sadly, many scammers will capitalize on the goodwill that this time of year brings out by asking you to make a donation to a charity that does not actually exist.

 Package Theft